Erodium cicutarium: Distribution and ecology

 Erodium cicutarium has a very extensive native range.
 It includes all of Europe with the exception of Iceland.
 In Africa its native range extends across the north from Morocco to Egypt and also in Chad and Eritrea, but not in Sudan.
 It is also native in most of Asia according to Plants of the World Online with the exceptions of Southeast Asia, central China, and Mongolia.
 It now grows as an introduced plant in Taiwan, Korea, Japan, and the eastern half of the Russian Far East.
+Elsewhere it has been introduced to North and South America, southern Africa and Tasmania.

-The plant is widespread across North America.
+The plant is widespread across North America after being introduced by European colonists.
 It grows as an annual in the continent's northern half.
 In the southern areas of North America, the plant tends to grow as a biennial with a more erect habit and with much larger leaves, flowers, and fruits.
 It flowers from May until August.
 Common stork's-bill can be found in bare, sandy, grassy places both inland and around the coasts.
 It is a food plant for the larvae of the brown argus butterfly.

 The seeds of this plant are collected by various species of harvester ants.